 At Shouse Law Group, we want our clients to be informed.
 We answer some of your most common questions about infection and hernia repair surgery and hernia mesh lawsuits.
 If you think you may have been injured by a defective medical product, contact our office today.

-- 1. What are the signs of infection after hernia repair surgery?
+- 1. What are the signs and symptoms of infection after hernia repair surgery?

 - 2. What are the signs of infection specific to mesh implants?

 - 3. Are there some patients who are more likely to experience mesh-related infection than other patients?

 - 4. What are mesh infection complications?

 - 5. How is infection diagnosed and treated?

 - 6. Are there any mesh products more prone to infection?